-The muzzleloader rifle has been around for a very long time.
-Before the advent of more modern rifles, hunters depended on a muzzleloader to feed themselves and their families.
-Although we now have bolt action, AR-15, and semi-automatic firearms now readily available, muzzleloaders remain popular amongst hunters and anyone who wants a more traditional shooting experience.
+Muzzloading rifles have been around for a very long time.
+Before the invention of modern breechloaders, hunters depended on muzzleloaders to feed their families.
+Although we now have bolt actions and semi-automatic AR-15 firearms, muzzleloaders remain popular with hunters as well as others in search of a more traditional shooting experience.

 If you don’t have time for the details, check out the list below for the best rated muzzleloader scopes:

 - NightForce NXS 2.5-10X42mm

 - Swarovski 1-6×24 L Z6i Riflescope

 - Sig Sauer Sierra 6 BDX 2-12×40 Scope

 - Traditions Performance Firearms 3-9×40 Muzzleloader Hunter Series Scope

 - Best Muzzleloader Scope on the Market Review